-Crime Type (California Penal Code) Definitions necessary to prove that the defendant had the intent to actually carry out the threat.
-The present incarceration of a person making the threat shall not be a bar to prosecution under this section.
-Constitutionally protected activity is not included within the meaning of "credible threat." the term "electronic communication device" includes, but is not limited to, telephones, cellular phones, computers, video recorders, fax machines, or pagers.
-"Electronic communication" has the same meaning as the term defined in Subsection 12 of Section 2510 of Title 18 of the United States Code.
-Sexual Assault The institution has determined, based on good-faith research, that California law does not define the term sexual assault.
-For purposes of the Clery Act, the term "sexual assault" includes the offenses of rape, fondling, incest, and statutory rape.
+Crime Type (California Penal Code) Definitions As used in subdivisions (a), (b), (c), and (d), "touches" means physical contact with the skin of another person whether accomplished directly or through the clothing of the person committing the offense.
+As used in this section, the following terms have the following meanings: "Intimate part" means the sexual organ, anus, groin, or buttocks of any person, and the breast of a female.
+"Sexual battery" does not include the crimes defined in Section 261 or 289.
+"Seriously disabled" means a person with severe physical or sensory disabilities.
+"Medically incapacitated" means a person who is incapacitated as a result of prescribed sedatives, anesthesia, or other medication.
+"Institutionalized" means a person who is located voluntarily or involuntarily in a hospital, medical treatment facility, nursing home, acute care facility, or mental hospital.
+"Minor" means a person under 18 years of age.
+Rape, Fondling, Incest, Statutory Rape For purposes of the Clery Act, the term "sexual assault" includes the offenses of rape, fondling, incest, and statutory rape.
 These definitions under California law are as follows: Rape (Cal.
 Pen.
-Code § 261): (a) Rape is an act of sexual intercourse accomplished under any of the following circumstances: 1.
-If a person who is not the spouse of the person committing the act is incapable, because of a mental disorder or developmental or physical disability, of giving legal consent, and this is known or reasonably should be known to the person committing the act.
+Code § 261): (a) Rape is an act of sexual intercourse accomplished under any of the following circumstances: If a person who is not the spouse of the person committing the act is incapable, because of a mental disorder or developmental or physical disability, of giving legal consent, and this is known or reasonably should be known to the person committing the act.
 This paragraph does not preclude the prosecution of a spouse committing the act from being prosecuted under any paragraph of this subdivision or any other law.
 If it is accomplished against a person's will by means of force, violence, duress, menace, or fear of immediate and unlawful bodily injury on the person or another.
 If a person is prevented from resisting by an intoxicating or anesthetic substance, or a controlled substance, and this condition was known, or reasonably should have been known by the accused.
-Rape, Fondling, Incest, Statutory Rape 4.
 If a person is at the time unconscious of the nature of the act, and this is known to the accused.
-As used in this paragraph, "unconscious of the nature of the act" means incapable of resisting because the victim meets any one of the following conditions: (A) Was unconscious or asleep; (B) Was not aware, knowing, perceiving, or cognizant that the act occurred; (C) Was not aware, knowing, perceiving, or cognizant of the essential characteristics of the act due to the perpetrator's fraud in fact; (D) Was not aware, knowing, perceiving, or cognizant of the essential characteristics of the act due to the perpetrator's fraudulent representation that the sexual penetration served a professional purpose when it served no professional purpose.
-5. If a person submits under the belief that the person committing the act is someone known to the victim other than the accused, and this belief is induced by artifice, pretense, or concealment practiced by the accused, with intent to induce the belief.
-6. If the act is accomplished against the victim's will by threatening to retaliate in the future against the victim or any other person, and there is a reasonable possibility that the perpetrator will execute the threat.
-As used in this paragraph, "threatening to retaliate" means a threat to kidnap or falsely imprison, or to inflict extreme pain, serious bodily injury, or death.
+As used in this paragraph, "unconscious of the nature of the act" means incapable of resisting because the victim meets any one of the following conditions: (A) Was unconscious or alseep; (B) Was not aware, knowing, perceiving, or cognizant of the essential characteristics of the act due to the perpetrator's fraud in fact; (D) Was not aware, knowing, perceiving, or cognizant of the essential characteristics of the act due to the person submits under the belief that the person committing the act is someone known to the victim other than the accused, and this belief is induced by artifice, pretense, or concealment practiced by the accused, with intent to induce the belief.
+If a person submits under the belief that the person committing the act is someone known to the victim or any other person, and there is a reasonable possibility that the perpetrator will execute the threat.
+As used in this paragraph, "threatening to retaliate in the future against the victim or any other pers